ShehrozBajwa/SportsDataTracker/README.md

 ## Overview

 This project is a sports betting picks tracker that scrapes odds data from 'covers.com' and provides valuable insights into overvalued bets by calculating the overvalue percentage of outcomes.
-It updates a Google Sheets spreadsheet with the obtained picks, focusing on identifying opportunities where odds are higher than average.
+It updates a Google Sheets spreadsheet with the obtaiend picks, focusing on identifying opportunities where odds are higher than average (> 5%).

 ## Features